ethereum/portal-network-specs/portal-wire-protocol.md

 Upon *receiving* this message, the serving node **SHOULD** *initiate* a uTP stream with the received `connection_id`.

-##### Content Encoding
+#### Length Prefix Content Encoding
+Content data can be transfered over the uTP stream after the `Find Content` and `Content` request and response or after the `Offer` and `Accept` request and response.
+The length prefix content encoding MUST be applied on all content data send over the stream.

-Up to 64 content items can be sent over the uTP stream after an `Offer` request and `Accept` response.
+Up to 64 content items can be sent over the stream after an `Offer` request and `Accept` response and the content encoding will allow to discern the different content items.
+Additionally, it MAY be used to close the stream early when all data is received.

-In order to be able to discern these different content items, a variable length unsigned integer (varint) MUST be prefixed to each content item.
+For length prefix content encoding, each content item that is to be send over the uTP stream MUST be prefixed with a variable length unsigned integer (varint).
 The varint MUST hold the size, in bytes, of the consecutive content item.

 The varint encoding used is [Unsigned LEB128](https://en.wikipedia.org/wiki/LEB128#Encode_unsigned_integer).